Overview

 Let’s start with the current state of things.

 In the previous piece, I mentioned a phenomenon called vibe coding.
-A style of building software where you describe what you want to an AI in natural language instead of writing code yourself.
+It’s a style of building software where you describe what you want to an AI in natural language instead of writing code yourself.
 This has been spreading explosively over just the past few months.

 A marketer builds a lead management tool for their team over the weekend and deploys it on Monday.
 An accountant builds their own client management dashboard.
 A real estate agent creates a property management app and shares it with colleagues.
 A fitness trainer builds their own member management and workout program app.
 These aren’t hypothetical scenarios.
 They’re happening right now.